-Workers, 69 N.C.
+Strategies for an Employee Role in Corporate Governance, 46 WAKE FOREST L. REV. 429, 430-31 (2011) (evaluating "a number of possible strategies for creating a role for employees in corporate governance"); see also Brett H. McDonnell, Employee Primacy, or Economics Meets Civic Republicanism at Work, 13 STAN.
+J.L.
+BUS. & FIN.
+334, 334 (2008) (promoting employee primacy); Marleen A. O'Connor, Restructuring the Corporation's Nexus of Contracts: Recognizing A Fiduciary Duty to Protect Displaced Workers, 69 N.C.
 L. REV. 1189 (1991); Marleen O'Connor, Labor's Role in the American Corporate Governance Structure, 22 COMP.
 LAB.
 L. & POL'Y J. 97 (2000).
-Others have noted that employees have a stronger or the strongest case amongst stakeholders for participation in governance.
-Millon, supra note 135, at 14 (noting that "[t]he most compelling theoretical arguments for nonshareholder protection have focused on employees," and that "the relative inadequacy of bargaining power and other disadvantages may more seriously impede bargained-for protection for employees than for other nonshareholder groups").
+Others have noted that employees have a stronger or the strongest case among stakeholders for participation in governance.
+Millon, supra note 119, at 14 (noting that "[t]he most compelling theoretical arguments for nonshareholder protection have focused on employees," and that "the relative inadequacy of bargaining power and other disadvantages may more seriously impede bargained-for protection for employees than for other nonshareholder groups").